 “It’s important to get your whole team involved in the idea of hiring apprentices,” says Emma, “because it can seem daunting at first for everyone: employers, staff and the apprentice themselves.
 It’s a journey for everyone, but by encouraging your whole team to support the apprentice and by explaining the benefits for all parties, it can quickly be shown to be a positive one that aids business growth.
 We worked with Milton Keynes College (MK College) to recruit two students; the recruitment and interview process was really good.”

-In 2019, Shanice began her Business Administration apprenticeship with Ashridge Group.
+Not long after Isaac joined Ashridge, Shanice began her Business Administration apprenticeship with the company.
 Described as “quiet” at first by Mark, Shanice took over a multi-purpose role covering all kinds of aspects within the business, from HR to social media.

 Young people can bring a fresh dynamic to a business, as Mark explains.
 “People from older generations may have a particular way of doing things, so it’s good to see how the younger generation tackle the same challenges.
 Their fresh thinking can help us sell our services in new ways and attract more younger people to work with us.
 It can also be educational for business owners, certainly in terms of incorporating new software into the business.”